-Purpose: The purpose of the Lindmor Scholars Fund is to provide annual financial assistance to undergraduate majors and minors in the Department for the Study of Religions who have an interest in engaging and advancing the public good through service, projects, or research with populations who are underserved or have a demonstrated need.
+The purpose of the Lindmor Scholars Fund is to provide annual financial assistance to undergraduate majors and minors in the Department for the Study of Religions who have an interest in engaging and advancing the public good through service, projects, or research with populations who are underserved or have a demonstrated need.
 Service, projects, or research may take place domestically and abroad, with preference given (but not exclusively) for developing countries.
 Learning opportunities include internships (paid or unpaid); student/faculty research projects; community service projects; and job-shadowing or relevant “real life” experience.
 Support from the fund may be used for travel and travel related expenses, or scholarships for tuition.

-- Applicant must be a current Wake Forest University undergraduate student with a major or minor in Religious Studies who has completed at least 12 hours of coursework or is completing 9 hours of coursework in the semester they apply.
+- Applicant must be a current Wake Forest University undergraduate student with a major or minor in Religious Studies who has completed at least 9 hours of coursework or is completing 9 hours of coursework in the semester they apply.

-- Application Cover Letter addressed to the Chair (Dr. Lynn Neal).
-The letter should include a brief explanation of the student’s eligibility for the award, a summary of the proposed trip, including a description of the program pursued and the student’s learning objectives.
-It should also demonstrate the student’s academic and personal preparation for undertaking such a trip.
+1. Application Cover Letter addressed to the Chair (Dr. Mary Foskett).
+The letter should include a brief explanation of the student’s eligibility for the award, a summary of the proposed project, including a description of the program pursued, its mentoring structure, and the student’s research/project objectives.
+It should also demonstrate the student’s academic and personal preparation for undertaking such an endeavor.

-- Description of the Program (information on the program and the trip/internship planned, include dates and location)
+3. Description of the Program (information on the program and/or the trip/internship/research planned, include dates and location)

 4. Proposed budget (total amount requested and how the funds would be used).
 If you need assistance constructing a budget, please consult your mentor in the Department for the Study of Religions.
 Priority consideration will be given to applicants who do are not receiving additional university funding for their proposed project.

 5. Verification of student’s commitment to and enrollment in proposed program.